GMatrixGames/JsonAsAsset/README.md

 3. Extract the downloaded files to your project's Plugins folder.
 If there isn't a Plugins folder, create one in the root directory of your project.
 4. Open your Unreal Engine project.
 5. Click on Edit -> Plugins.
-6. In the Plugins window, search for **"JsonAsAsset"** and enable it.
+6. In the Plugins window, search for `JsonAsAsset` and enable it.
 7. Restart the editor for the changes to take effect.

 <a name="setup-jaa"></a>